Best Time to Plant Fruit Trees By Season & Type

 Do Fruit Trees Need to Be Planted in Pairs?

 There are two types of fruit trees: self-pollinating and those that require a pollinator.
-Self-pollinators include most apricots, peaches, sour cherries, and nectarine trees.
+Self-pollinators include most apricots, most types of peaches, sour cherries, and nectarine trees.

 Those that require fruit tree pollination include most apples, plums, sweet cherries, and pear trees.
 Self-pollinating trees do not need to be planted in pairs, but the others do.